tejashah88/mathquiver/docs/algorithms/latex-variable-extraction.md

 ## Overview

-This algorithm scans a LaTeX expreession for math variables, attempting to preserve subscript and superscript notation.
+This algorithm scans a LaTeX expression for math variables, attempting to preserve subscript and superscript notation.
 It tries to distinguish between variables that should be kept together (like `M^{sl}`) and those that should be split into components (like `e^{ax+b}`).

 ## Design Principles